First Aid

 (c) the identification of the appropriate first aid supplies and services to respond to the types of injury or illness that could occur in the workplace.

-(5) An employer shall, at least annually and more frequently if required by a change in work conditions, review the workplace first aid risk assessment in consultation with the occupational health and safety committee, safety representative or workers, as applicable.
+(5) An employer shall, at least annually and more frequently if required by a change in work conditions, review the workplace first aid risk assessment in consultation with the occupational health and safety committee, safety representative, or workers, as applicable.

 (6) Where an officer determines that the workplace first aid risk assessment conducted under this Part is not adequate given the particular risks associated within a workplace, the officer may specify additional first aid supplies or services to be provided by the employer.

 [EC2012-49, s.
 1; EC2021-126, s.
-11]
+11; EC2024-600, s.
+3]

 Section 9.4 Worker responsibilities